deploymenttheory/go-api-sdk-jamfpro/README.md

 ```
 https://mycompany.jamfcloud.com/JSSResource/accounts/userid/{id}
 ```

-#### **Customizability:**
-The SDK is designed to be flexible.
-While it uses the `jamfcloud.com` domain by default, this can be updated to meet your requiremesnt for your environment.

 ### **Note:**
 Always ensure that the `InstanceName` is correctly set when initializing the client.
 Avoid including the full domain (e.g., `.jamfcloud.com`) in the `InstanceName` as the SDK will automatically append it.